CassiusDC/wca-scrapy-crawler/README.md

-A crawler and formatter for WCAWorld's Directory Listing built on Scrapy's tutorial
+A crawler and formatter for WCAWorld and JCTrans Directory Listing built on Scrapy's tutorial

+run using `scrapy crawl quotes` for WCA, `scrapy crawl jctrans` for JCTrans